Fink (singer): 2007–2010: Distance and Time and Sort of Revolution

 One of Distance and Times tracks "If Only" attracted the attention of American singer-songwriter John Legend, with whom Greenall collaborated on tracks for his album Evolver.
 The hit single "Green Light", featuring André 3000, won a BMI Award for Greenall in 2010.
 Legend reciprocated by collaborating on songs for Fink's 2009 album Sort of Revolution.
 Greenall decided to return to production duties for this set, resulting in a more experimental approach that the BBC's Keira Burgess described as a "sublime study in the art of pleasing yourself without drowning in indulgence".
 Radiohead became a fan of Fink's work at this time, posting the song "Q&A" on their website playlist.
 BBC Radio One DJ Gilles Peterson, who commissioned a live session for his late-night show, recorded at the BBC's Maida Vale Studios.

 Sort of Revolutions accompanying tour was more extensive than previous outings, taking the band to China and Australia for the first time.
 In the latter country, Fink headlined a three-night stand at the Sydney Festival.
 It was during this trip that Greenall met Professor Green, and the pair decided on a collaboration for Green's upcoming debut album, 2010's Alive Till I'm Dead.
 The track, "Closing The Door", features a rap from Green, a sung vocal from Greenall and instrumental backing from Thornton and Whittaker.
 The experience led Green to request a further partnership, this time for his 2011 release At Your Inconvenience, another full-band collaboration on "Spinning Out", a reworking of The Pixies 1987 classic "Where Is My Mind".

 On the American trip for the Revolution album, Fink was invited to perform at a tribute concert for R.E.M. at New York City's Carnegie Hall.
 Greenall performed a solo rendition of "The Apologist" from the band's 1998 album Up.

-2011–2012: Perfect Darkness
+2011–2013: Perfect Darkness and "Queen's Night" concert with Royal Concertgebouw Orchestra

 Songwriting sessions for Fink's fifth full-length album began in early 2010.
 For this album, Greenall's process was very different.
 Greenall recounted in an interview that "after all the live shows and all the fun we'd had on stage, we jammed first as a band.
 No vocals, just these massive soundscapes.
 We did about 30 of them.
 Then a couple of weeks later, go through them, pick the best bits.
 "Perfect Darkness", the song, was one riff, one bass line and one moment of a 20-minute jam."
 The band travelled to Los Angeles to record the subsequent album with producer Billy Bush.